RepLDM: Reprogramming Pretrained Latent Diffusion Models for High-Quality, High-Efficiency, High-Resolution Image Generation: Method

 \subsection{Overview of \framework}

-Fig.~\ref{fig:swiftfusion} presents the overview of \framework, which can adapt a pre-trained LDM to generate HR images without further training.
+Fig.~\ref{fig:pipeline} presents the overview of \framework, which reprograms a pre-trained LDM to generate HR images without further training.
 Formally, a pre-trained LDM utilizes a denoising U-Net model $\mathcal{F}$ to iteratively denoise the latent representation of size $h\times w \times c$, which is then converted back to the pixel space for final image generation through the decoder $\mathcal{D}$ of a variational autoencoder (VAE).
-We note that the initial latent representation is sampled from a Gaussian distribution $\boldsymbol{\epsilon}\sim\mathcal{N}(0, \boldsymbol{I})$, and for the inference the encoder $\mathcal{E}$ of VAE is not involved.
+We note that the initial latent representation is sampled from a Gaussian distribution $\boldsymbol{\epsilon}\sim\mathcal{N}(0, \boldsymbol{I})$, and for inference the encoder $\mathcal{E}$ of VAE is not involved.

-Our \framework extends the pre-trained LDMs for higher-resolution image generation in a training-free manner; \ie, $\mathcal{E}$, $\mathcal{D}$ and $\mathcal{F}$ are fixed. \framework achieves this by decomposing the standard denoising process in the latent space into two stages: (\textbf{i}) attentive training-resolution (TR) denoising, and (\textbf{ii}) progressive high-resolution (HR) denoising.
-In the first stage, \framework aims to generate a latent representation of a higher-quality TR image through the proposed \ag.
-The \ag is implemented as linearly combining the novel parameter-free self-attention (PFSA) and the original latent representation to improve the structural consistency.
+Our \framework extends pre-trained LDMs for higher-resolution image generation in a training-free manner; \ie, $\mathcal{E}$, $\mathcal{D}$ and $\mathcal{F}$ are fixed. \framework achieves this by decomposing the standard denoising process in the latent space into two stages: (\textbf{i}) \moduleone stage, and (\textbf{ii}) progressive upsampling stage.
+In the first stage, \framework aims to generate a latent representation of a higher-quality TR image through the proposed \moduleone.
+The \moduleone is implemented as linearly combining the novel training-free self-attention mechanism (TFSA) and original latent representation to improve the structural consistency.
 In the second stage, \framework uses the latent representation provided by the first stage as a better initialization, and iteratively obtains higher-resolution images via the pixel space upsampling and diffusion-denoising refinement.